Asante Empire

-The Asante Empire (Asante Twi: Asanteman), today commonly called the Ashanti Empire, was an Akan state that lasted from 1701 to 1901, in what is now modern-day Ghana.
-It expanded from the Ashanti Region to include most of Ghana as well as parts of Ivory Coast and Togo.
-Due to the empire's military prowess, wealth, architecture, sophisticated hierarchy and culture, the Ashanti Empire has been extensively studied and has more historic records written by European, primarily British, authors than any other indigenous culture of Sub-Saharan Africa.
+The Asante Empire (Asante Twi: Asanteman), also known as the Ashanti Empire, was an Akan state that lasted from 1701 to 1901, in what is now modern-day Ghana.
+It expanded from the Ashanti Region to include most of Ghana and also parts of Ivory Coast and Togo.
+Due to the empire's military prowess, wealth, architecture, sophisticated hierarchy and culture, the Asante Empire has been extensively studied and has more historic records written by European, primarily British, authors than any other indigenous culture of sub-Saharan Africa.

-Starting in the late 17th century, the Ashanti king Osei Tutu (c.
-1695 – 1717) and his adviser Okomfo Anokye established the Ashanti Kingdom, with the Golden Stool of Asante as a sole unifying symbol.
-Osei Tutu oversaw a massive Ashanti territorial expansion, building up the army by introducing new organisation and turning a disciplined royal and paramilitary army into an effective fighting machine.
-In 1701, the Ashanti army conquered Denkyira, giving the Ashanti access to the Gulf of Guinea and the Atlantic Ocean coastal trade with Europeans, notably the Dutch.
-The economy of the Ashanti Empire was mainly based on the trade of gold and agricultural exports as well as slave trading, craft work and trade with markets further north.
+Starting in the late 17th century, the Asante king Osei Tutu (c.
+1695 – 1717) and his adviser Okomfo Anokye established the Asante Kingdom, with the Golden Stool of Asante as a sole unifying symbol.
+Osei Tutu oversaw a massive Asante territorial expansion, building up the army by introducing new organisation and turning a disciplined royal and paramilitary army into an effective fighting machine.
+In 1701, the Asante army conquered Denkyira, giving the Asante access to the Gulf of Guinea and the Atlantic Ocean coastal trade with Europeans, notably the Dutch.
+The economy of the Asante Empire was mainly based on the trade of gold and agricultural exports as well as slave trading, craft work and trade with markets further north.

-The army served as the effective tool to procure captives.
-The Ashanti Empire fought several wars with neighboring kingdoms and lesser organized groups such as the Fante.
-The Ashanti defeated the British Empire's invasions in the first two of the four Anglo-Ashanti Wars, killing British army general Sir Charles MacCarthy and keeping his skull as a gold-rimmed drinking cup in 1824.
-British forces later burnt and sacked the Ashanti capital of Kumasi, however, and after the final Ashanti defeat at the fifth Anglo-Ashanti War, the Ashanti empire became part of the Gold Coast colony on 1 January 1902.
-Today, the Ashanti Kingdom survives as a constitutionally protected, sub-national traditional state in union with the Republic of Ghana.
-The current king of the Ashanti Kingdom is Otumfuo Osei Tutu II Asantehene.
-The Ashanti Kingdom is the home to Lake Bosumtwi, Ghana's only natural lake.
+The Asante Empire fought several wars with neighboring kingdoms and lesser organized groups such as the Fante.
+The Asante held their own against the British in the first two of the five Anglo-Ashanti Wars, killing British army general Sir Charles MacCarthy and keeping his skull as a gold-rimmed drinking cup in 1824.
+British forces later burnt and sacked the Asante capital of Kumasi, however, and following the final Asante defeat at the fifth Anglo-Ashanti War, the Asante empire became part of the Gold Coast colony on 1 January 1902.
+Today, the Asante Kingdom survives as a constitutionally protected, sub-national traditional state in union with the Republic of Ghana.
+The current king of the Asante kingdom is Otumfuo Osei Tutu II.
+The Asante kingdom is the home to Lake Bosumtwi, Ghana's only natural lake.
 The state's current economic revenue is derived mainly from trading in gold bars, cocoa, kola nuts and agriculture.

-Etymology and origins
+Etymology

+Meaning of the name Asante

 The name Asante means "because of war".
 The word derives from the Twi words ɔsa meaning "war" and nti meaning "because of".
 This name comes from the Asante's origin as a kingdom created to fight the Denkyira kingdom.

 The variant name "Ashanti" comes from British reports transcribing "Asante" as the British heard it pronounced, as-hanti.
 The hyphenation was subsequently dropped and the name Ashanti remained, with various spellings including Ashantee common into the early 20th century.

-Between the 10th and 12th centuries AD, the ethnic Akan people migrated into the forest belt of Southern Ghana and established several Akan states: